-Section D

-head of the Human Genome Project, right, with J. Craig Venter, head of Celera Genomics, after the announcement vesterday that they had finished the first survey of the human genome.
+More articles, charts and photos of the genome effort.
+From Mendel to hei to genome.
+Section D head of the Human Genome Project, right, with J. Craig Venter, head of Celera Genomics, after the announcethey had finished the first survey of ment vesterday that the human genome.